What makes photography a strange invention – with unforeseeable consequences – is that its primary raw materials are light and time.

 Memory is very important, the memory of each photo taken, flowing at the same speed as the event.
 During the work, you have to be sure that you haven’t left any holes, that you’ve captured everything, because afterwards it will be too late.

 – Henri Cartier-Bresson

+So I make myself the measure of photographic “knowledge.”
+What does my body know of Photography?
 I observed that a photograph can be the object of three practices (or of three emotions, or of three intentions): to do, to undergo, to look.
 The Operator is the Photographer.
-The Spectator is ourselves, all of us who glance through collections of photographs – in magazines and newspapers, in books, albums, archives…
+The Spectator is ourselves, all of us who…